HL7/fhir-cow-ig/input/pagecontent/cancelling-and-modifying-requests.md

 This section describes how an order may be cancelled or modified after creation.
-This can refer to several workflows, which may overlap:
+This can refer to several workflows, which may overlap.

+A Placer may:

-1. A Placer may decide that they are no longer interested in the outcome of a Request they previously authorized, and may cancel their authorization.
+1. Decide that they are no longer interested in the outcome of a Request they previously authorized, and may cancel their authorization.
 Absent business agreements to the contrary, this could occur before or after a fulfiller has begun work.
-2. A Placer may decide that a Fulfiller should no longer fulfill a Request.
+2. Decide that a Fulfiller should no longer fulfill a Request.
 Absent business agreements to the contrary, this could occur before or after a fulfiller has begun work.
 This guide includes a mechanism for Placers and Fulfillers to coordinate if needed.
-3. A Placer may decide that a request they initiated should not be performed, by anyone, and may wish to ensure the original Request is not acted upon.
+3. Decide that a request they initiated should not be performed, by anyone, and may wish to ensure the original Request is not acted upon.
-4. A Placer may wish to cancel a portion of an original Request.
+4. Wish to cancel a portion of an original Request.
-5. A Placer may wish to change their original Request.
+5. Wish to change their original Request.
 For example, a provider may indicate that they would now like a CT without contrast, rather than a CT with contrast.

+Likewise a Fulfiller may:
-6. A Fulfiller may indicate that they will not fulfill a request.
+1. Indicate that they will not fulfill a request.
-7. A Fulfiller may indicate that they will not Fulfill a request, and that in their opinion, the original Request is contraindicated and should be cancelled.
+2. Indicate that they will not Fulfill a request, and that in their opinion, the original Request is contraindicated and should be cancelled.
-8. A Fulfiller may propose that an alternative service should be performed.
+3. Propose that an alternative service should be performed.
-9. A Fulfiller may indicate that they have attempted, but failed to fullfill a Request.
+4. Indicate that they have attempted to fullfill a Request, but failed.
 For example, a specimen may have been dropped.
-10. A Fulfiller may perform an alternative service under the authority of the original Request
+5. Perform an alternative service under the authority of the original Request

 Within COW, Request resource SHALL only be directly modified by the party which instantiated that resource.
 Parties may send Request and Task resources with an `.intent` of “Proposal” when they would like to suggest that another party change or cancel one of their Requests.
 If these changes are accepted, the original Request may be updated or a new Request may be created, optionally with `Request.replaces` referring back to the original Request.